 If in doubt, please call and we can talk you through your concerns and dental services like x-rays your child might need.

 You should rinse the mouth with warm water and use a cold compress on the face to reduce swelling.
 There may be lacerations or abrasions to the inside or outside of the face so use gentle pressure.
 Get some over the counter medications like Tylenol or the generic version such as acetaminophen for a pain reliever.

 If you can find the tooth fragment, bring it with you to your appointment stored in cold milk.
 It can be glued back on but should be done as soon as possible.

 Knocked out tooth

 In any case of a knocked out tooth, please call the office as soon as possible.
-It is important to re-implant permanent teeth quickly.
+It is important to re-implant permanent teeth quickly from an emergency dentist.